restratagem/btnscan-api/endpoints/wallet/total/readme.md

-# /price/btn
+# /wallet/total

-Returns the current price for BTN based on aggregated data from various exchanges.
+Returns the total amount of registered wallets/accounts in the network.

 ## Endpoint